calemonte/phillyhoods-scraper/README.md

 # Philly Hoods Utilities

 This is an unstructured collection of Node utilities built to scrape, convert, and OCR image assets and metadata from a legacy website.
-It's not terribly well organized, but maybe one day it will be.
+The various scripts aren't terribly well organized or reusable beyond their intended purpose, but maybe one day they will be.

 ## Technologies used